ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

   return stateMachine[currentState][action]
 }

-// The curent state of the application is 'idle'
+// The current state of the application is 'idle'
 // The user clicks 'Add Todo', dispatching the ADD_TODO action
 // If we look at the stateMachine object, we can see that the
 // corresponding state is 'loading'